University Logo

 Faculty members in BIOS continue to make important contributions to the development of new statistical methodology and to provide the quantitative component to public health and biomedical research efforts that have had a major impact on the prevention and treatment of disease.
 BIOS faculty have also pioneered new and innovative statistical methods, computer software and data base systems to refine and facilitate the conduct of these investigations.

-Gary M. Marsh, Ph.D., Professor of Biostatistics, has been active in occupational health research in BIOS for more than 30 years, and for many years has directed the Department’s largest occupational health research unit.
-Dr. Marsh’s research unit currently includes: a Ph.D. level biostatistician (Dr. Ada Youk), a Ph.D. level epidemiologist (Dr. Jeanine Buchanich), two masters level biostatisticians (Mr. Michael Cunningham and Mr. Zb Bornemann), two masters level information/computer scientists (Mr. Michael Lann and Mr. Charles Alcorn), and six technical/clerical support staff including graduate student researchers and two professional interviewers.
+Gary M. Marsh, Ph.D., Professor of Biostatistics and Director and Founder of COBE has been active in occupational health research in BIOS for more than 40 years, and for many years has directed the Department's largest occupational health research unit.
+Dr. Marsh's research unit in COBE currently includes: a Ph.D. level epidemiologist (Dr. Jeanine Buchanich), a masters level biostatistician and PhD student (Mr. Adam Krutchen), an information/computer scientist (Mr. Charles Alcorn), and technical/clerical support staff including a professional interviewer.

-Dr. Marsh’s research group has conducted occupational studies to investigate the long-term health effects of exposure to such agents as man-made mineral fibers, formaldehyde, acrylamide, acrylonitrile, arsenic, petrochemicals, aromatic amines and pharmaceuticals.
+COBE has conducted occupational studies to investigate the long-term health effects of exposure to such agents as man-made mineral fibers, formaldehyde, acrylamide, acrylonitrile, arsenic, petrochemicals, aromatic amines, tungsten carbide with cobalt binder and pharmaceuticals.
 They have also applied their expertise in occupational epidemiological research to environmental epidemiologic studies of communities exposed to industrial pollutants or to hazardous waste site materials.
 Following is a sample of recent publications in the occupational and environmental health areas:

-Today, Dr. Marsh’s research group enjoys a national and international reputation as a leading center of occupational health research.
-Since the early 1980s, the sponsored research projects conducted by Dr. Marsh’s group have generated more than 15 million dollars in sponsored research funds.
+Today, COBE enjoys a national and international reputation as a leading center of occupational health research.
+Since the early 1980s, the sponsored research projects conducted by COBE have generated more than 17 million dollars in sponsored research funds.